Minor Re-imagining Tomorrow through Arts & Sciences

 PART I (preliminary overview; 15 EC / 10 weeks)

 Weeks 1: Understanding the transdisciplinary approach, mapping the available knowledges, composing the teams (incl. societal partners), gathering sources on the selected topic.

 Week 2: Reading/watching/making and brainstorming on the selected topic.

 Week 10: Presentations of results and further research (public event, including societal stakeholders).

 Continued in-depth research (emphasis on collaboration with societal partners) on the topic explored in Part I.

 Prior to the start of the minor, the teacher team will be trained in the field of transdisciplinary education and research (February-May 2018).
-During this training programme, the matching interviews with potential students will take place.
-As part of their application, students are asked to submit three sources on a complex societal problem which they would like to further explore.
-These sources will be the starting point for the teacher team to assemble the teaching materials.
+During this training programme, the matching interviews with potential students will take place, during which the interests of students are discussed.
+These interests will be the starting point for the teacher team to assemble the teaching materials.
 These can range from academic and artistic texts, works of art, case studies/best practices from any related field, and so on.
 In addition, a reader will be compiled on the topic of transdisciplinary education and research (with texts from, for example, Tackling Wicked Problems: Through the Transdisciplinary Imagination (Brown, Harris & Russel, 2010)).